LBC-LNBio/parKVFinder-win/README.md

 2. Unzip the `parKVFinder-win-x.x.zip` on a preferred location.

-3. Add KVFinder_PATH to your environment variables via command prompt:
+3. Add KVFinder_PATH to your environment variables via Command Prompt:

 ```cmd
 :: KVFinder_PATH must be the location of your parKVFinder-win-x.x directory